simcesplatform/simces-standalone/src/LogWriter/simulation-tools/README.md

         - Similar to ResultMessage but only requires the SimulationId and Timestamp attributes
     - `ExampleMessage`
         - Child class of AbstractResult
-        - Not to be used in the actual simulation components but made as an example for a message type that uses [Quantity block](https://wiki.eduuni.fi/display/tuniSimCES/Quantity+block), [Quantity array block](https://wiki.eduuni.fi/display/tuniSimCES/Quantity+array+block) and [Time series block](https://wiki.eduuni.fi/display/tuniSimCES/Time+series+block) as the attribute value types.
+        - Not to be used in the actual simulation components but made as an example for a message type that uses [Quantity block](https://simcesplatform.github.io/core_block-quantity/), [Quantity array block](https://simcesplatform.github.io/core_block-quantity-array/) and [Time series block](https://simcesplatform.github.io/core_block-time-series/) as the attribute value types.
 - Common methods for all message classes:
     - `__init__` (constructor)
-        - Takes in all the arguments as defined in the wiki pages for the message.
+        - Takes in all the arguments as defined in the documentation pages for the message.
         - Any additional arguments that are not part of the message definition are ignored.
         - Does some validity checks for the attribute values and throws an exception if at least one value was found to be invalid.
 For example, the EpochNumber must be a non-negative integer.
     - `from_json` (class method)